-Given the increasing trend of using AI in the workplace, understanding the technology and its impact within the organisation and the boardroom falls directly within the scope of a director's obligation to act in good faith and in the best interests of the company when discharging his or her duties.
+Given the increasing trend of using AI in the workplace, understanding the technology and its impact within the organisation and the boardroom falls directly within the scope of a director's obligations.
+These include the obligation to exercise due care, skill and diligence and to act in good faith and in the best interests of the company when discharging his or her duties.